Looking for the perfect day out in London with a pre-schooler? Then look no further than London Zoo.

 Alastair Wilkinson, Marketing Manager

 If you can, book your visit for mid-week when the zoo is much quieter.
 You won’t need to wait to get in, you can explore at a leisurely pace and your little one will have more opportunity to stay longer at the exhibits they love the most.
-Our brand new Tiny Giants enclosure is an absolute dream for children with its bright colours, sensory light displays and mesmerising coral reef.
+Our Tiny Giants enclosure is an absolute dream for children with its bright colours, sensory light displays and mesmerising coral reef.

 P-p-p-peek at a penguin